Saudi Arabia, US companies reach $55 billion in deals

 The deals are at least in part aimed at garnering good will with Trump, who has focused on delivering a boost to companies in those three industries, giving him a multibillion-dollar package to champion as he returns to the United States.

+The deals were paraded before Trump and Saudi Arabia's King Salman bin Abdulaziz Al-Saud in a public ceremony at the Royal Court, with the American CEOs walking to the middle of a cavernous room to exchange leather-bound folios marking the agreements with various Saudi ministers.

+Sitting at one end of the ballroom beside Salman, Trump, who arrived in the room looking drained from the long flight to Saudi Arabia and series of meetings, began to smile and applaud as the exchanges took place.

-The agreement with defense companies represents just a sliver of the $110 billion deal that Trump and Saudi King Salman are expected to broker by the end of Trump's visit.
+The agreement with defense companies represents just a sliver of the $110 billion deal that Trump and Saudi King Salman signed moments earlier.

 The defense portion of the agreements on Saturday includes a $6 billion deal for Lockheed Martin to build 150 Blackhawk helicopters in Saudi Arabia, helping the kingdom develop its defense industry, which is a key component of the country's 2030 Vision plan.
 US defense company Raytheon will also establish a branch in Saudi Arabia and General Dynamics agreed "to localize design, engineering, manufacturing, and support of armored combat vehicles," the government announced in a press release.